srl-labs/learn-srlinux/docs/blog/posts/2023/ansible-srlinux-1.md

     └── clab-4l2s-s2.yml
 ```

-Ansible is instructed to use this inventory file by setting `inventory = inv` in the `ansible.cfg` configuration file.
+Ansible is instructed to use this inventory file by setting `inventory = inv` in the [`ansible.cfg`](https://github.com/srl-labs/intent-based-ansible-lab/blob/main/ansible.cfg#L4) configuration file.

 The `ansible-inventory.yml` defines 3 groups:

-- 'srl' for all SR Linux nodes
+- `srl` - for all SR Linux nodes
-- 'spine' for the spine nodes
+- `spine` - for the spine nodes
-- 'leaf' for the leaf nodes.
+- `leaf` - for the leaf nodes.

-  The `host_vars` directory contains a file for each host that defines host-specific variables.
-The `group_vars` directory contains a single file for the `srl` group to define Ansible-specific variables that are required for the JSON-RPC connection-plugin as well as some system-level configuration data.
+The [`host_vars`](https://github.com/srl-labs/intent-based-ansible-lab/tree/main/inv/host_vars) directory contains a file for each host that defines host-specific variables.
+The [`group_vars`](https://github.com/srl-labs/intent-based-ansible-lab/tree/main/inv/group_vars) directory contains a single file for the `srl` group to define Ansible-specific variables that are required for the JSON-RPC connection-plugin as well as some system-level configuration data.

 ### The Ansible Playbook